 Merlin spoke with one of the winners of the FHL $50 Challenge at the 25th Street Baptist Church on 525 W. 25th. during FHL Week 2016: a group of clients from a soup kitchen.

-The 25th Street Food Ministry serves a group of very appreciative clients with a community soup kitchen and they in turn wanted to give back to the volunteers who serve them.
+The 25th Street Food Ministry serves a group of very appreciative clients with a community soup kitchen (what is called a “reverse soup kitchen”) and they in turn wanted to give back to the volunteers who serve them.
 So they put together a meal prepared by a working chef who volunteered his time.

 Listen as Merlin interviews the clients of a very special soup kitchen in Indianapolis, 46208